KristianWEB/recipe-manager/README.md

   * By using php integrated server ( ` php artisan serve ` )
   * [By using XAMPP + apache vhosts + hosts setup](youtube.com/watch?v=H3uRXvwXz1o)

- ### This is the first full-stack project that I've completed successfully.
-My main focus is currently the UI but you can't develop something good without the other so I don't really have a choice.
-Any constructive criticism would be really appreciated from other point of view.
-Enjoy the app!